elmtree-askmo/cloudcannon-app/content/learn/biology/differentiate-between-homologous-and-analogous-structures-with-examples.md

 url: /learn/biology/questions/differentiate-between-homologous-and-analogous-structures-with-examples
 score: -1.0
 related_article1:
-    id: 167725
+    id: 167740
-    title: How do phylogenetic trees help in understanding evolutionary relationships?
+    title: >-
+        How have technological advances impacted the revision of phylogenetic trees?
     subject: Biology
-    url: /learn/biology/questions/how-do-phylogenetic-trees-help-in-understanding-evolutionary-relationships
+    url: /learn/biology/questions/how-have-technological-advances-impacted-the-revision-of-phylogenetic-trees
 related_article2:
-    id: 167726
+    id: 167737
-    title: What role does genetic variation play in the evolution of populations?
+    title: >-
+        Describe the three-domain system and its significance in classifying life forms.
     subject: Biology
-    url: /learn/biology/questions/what-role-does-genetic-variation-play-in-the-evolution-of-populations
+    url: /learn/biology/questions/describe-the-threedomain-system-and-its-significance-in-classifying-life-forms
 related_article3:
-    id: 167740
+    id: 167731
-    title: How have technological advances impacted the revision of phylogenetic trees?
+    title: >-
+        What is the purpose of phylogenetic trees in linking classification and phylogeny?
     subject: Biology
-    url: /learn/biology/questions/how-have-technological-advances-impacted-the-revision-of-phylogenetic-trees
+    url: /learn/biology/questions/what-is-the-purpose-of-phylogenetic-trees-in-linking-classification-and-phylogeny
 related_article4:
-    id: 167737
+    id: 167731
-    title: Describe the three-domain system and its significance in classifying life forms.
+    title: >-
+        What is the purpose of phylogenetic trees in linking classification and phylogeny?
     subject: Biology
-    url: /learn/biology/questions/describe-the-threedomain-system-and-its-significance-in-classifying-life-forms
+    url: /learn/biology/questions/what-is-the-purpose-of-phylogenetic-trees-in-linking-classification-and-phylogeny
 related_article5:
-    id: 167736
+    id: 167739
+    title: >-
-    title: What is horizontal gene transfer and how does it impact evolutionary processes?
+        What is convergent evolution and how can it be distinguished from homology?
     subject: Biology
-    url: /learn/biology/questions/what-is-horizontal-gene-transfer-and-how-does-it-impact-evolutionary-processes
+    url: /learn/biology/questions/what-is-convergent-evolution-and-how-can-it-be-distinguished-from-homology
 ---

 &nbsp;